UNESCO 5 days package | South Greenland

 - Water bottle

 - This itinerary is based on flights from Iceland to Narsarsuaq and then back to Iceland.
 This is however just an option, you can also fly from Copenhagen.
-But this always starts on Tuesdays and leaves on Saturdays.

 - The price of the tour is based on a double room with shared facilities, you can choose to upgrade during the booking process.
 The order of the itinerary is subject to change according to weather and limited capacity.

 - It is important to bring cash in the form of Danish Krona to Greenland.
-While credit cards are accepted in larger locations (eg hotels, supermarkets), they may not be accepted elsewhere.
+While credit cards are accepted in larger locations (eg hotels, and supermarkets), they may not be accepted elsewhere.
 Foreign currency is often not accepted.

 Our customers are the foundation of Guide to Greenland so we make great efforts to provide you with the best possible service.